 Cassa Pancho MBE, Founder - Artistic Director

 Of Trinidadian and British parents, Cassa trained at the Royal Academy of Dance, gaining a degree in classical ballet from Durham University.
 Upon graduating in 2001, she founded Ballet Black in order to provide role models to young, aspiring black and Asian dancers.
-A year later, she opened the Ballet Black Junior School in Shepherd’s Bush and in 2004, began the BB Associate Programme, which currently has over three hundred members.
+A year later, she opened the Ballet Black Junior School in Shepherd’s Bush and in 2004, began the BB Associate Programme, which currently has over four hundred members.
 Cassa is also a graduate of the 2009 National Theatre cultural leadership programme, Step Change.
-Since starting the Company, she has commissioned work from many different choreographers, including Liam Scarlett, Richard Alston, Javier de Frutos, Christopher Marney, Martin Lawrance, Shobana Jeyasingh, Henri Oguike, Christopher Hampson, Arthur Pita and Will Tuckett.
+Since starting the Company, she has commissioned work from a wide array of choreographers, including Liam Scarlett, Richard Alston, Javier de Frutos, Christopher Marney, Martin Lawrance, Shobana Jeyasingh, Henri Oguike, Christopher Hampson, Arthur Pita and Will Tuckett.
 Ballet Black won both the Critics’ Circle National Dance Award for Outstanding Company in 2009 and Best Independent Company in 2012.
-Cassa was awarded an MBE in the 2013 New Year Honour List for Services to Ballet and has served as a judge on the panel of the Kenneth MacMillan Choreographic competition.
-In 2015, Cassa became a Patron of the Central School of Ballet and in May 2016 became a vice president of The London Ballet Circle.
+Cassa was awarded an MBE in the 2013 New Year Honours List for Services to Classical Ballet and has served as a judge on the panels of both the Kenneth MacMillan Choreographic and BBC Young Dancer competitions.
+In 2015, Cassa became a Patron of Central School of Ballet and in May 2016 became a vice president of The London Ballet Circle.